Pensions in divorce — achieving equality in retirement through sharing, attachment & offsetting

 This will often mean that the compensation will pass to someone else — such as a spouse — and be subject to IHT when the spouse gifts that on either during their lifetime or upon death.
 This scenario is referred to as a ‘secondary transfer’.

 In any event, a spouse receiving the compensation would inherit from the deceased free of tax.
 However, given the choice, the deceased may well have chosen to redirect the payment to their children for them to receive the funds tax free.
-If the children receive the funds via the spouse (as a secondary transfer), the funds will be subject to IHT when they’re inherited from the spouse’s estate.
+If the children receive the funds via the spouse (as a secondary transfer), the funds would generally be subject to IHT when they’re inherited from the spouse’s estate.

 If you or your family have received — or are due to receive — a compensation payment made under the scheme, we recommend that you speak to your trusted advisors immediately and review your Will to ensure that you’re able to make the most of the planning opportunities available to you.